saucelabs/sauce-docs/docs/basics/integrations/deque.md

 __Requirements__

 * [Install and Set up](https://webdriver.io/docs/gettingstarted/) WebdriverIO
-  * This documentation also shows you how to run a test locally which will help troubleshoot potential issues with your code before running on Sauce Labs
+  * This documentation shows you how to run a test locally, and also how to troubleshoot potential issues with your code before running on Sauce Labs

 * Add [Sauce Service](https://webdriver.io/docs/sauce-service) to WebdriverIO